 Following Your Passion

-‘Follow Your Passion’ – Often the most misguided principle extended to the common job-seeker.
-Passions in and outside of the business world often adjust in their hierarchy or change entirely, “and sometimes these passions do not serve as a viable source of income.”
+Do the experts really say ‘don’t follow your passion’?
+Not quite.
+The issue occurs when people become deadset on their passion and lose sight of reality.
+Saying ‘Follow Your Passion’ is one of the most misguided principles extended to the common job seeker.
+Passions in and outside of the business world often adjust in their hierarchy or change entirely, and sometimes these passions “do not serve as a viable source of income.”
 Catherine Conlan with Monster offers up an example of former NASDAQ-listed CEO Heidi Nazarudin choosing to pursue her passion for photography as a hobby rather than a primary source of income.
 This allows the best opportunity to live comfortably and still indulge in your passions.
 From there, who knows, maybe you can seize the opportunity to grow your network and turn your passion into something more prominent.

 The challenge to ‘adapt with the times’ is magnified now more than ever as we progress through 2021.
 As it goes with any well-intentioned guidance, you must approach any traditional tips and tricks with caution.
 Not every piece of advice will be inapplicable to your situation.
 More often than not, you will find it is time to push back on the old-age foundations.